rechnerherz/spring-boot-kotlin-rest-api-template/README.md

 ## Stack/Features

 - Completely written in Kotlin, but can use Java too when necessary
-  - Language level and runtime JDK is 11 (for improved JVM memory handling in containers).
+  - Language level and runtime JDK is 11 (for improved JVM memory handling in containers)

 - Spring Boot 2.3 / Spring Framework 5.3